 – “If an organisation cannot make its data available, no one else can use it,” says Popp Larsen.
 “No data means no services.
 But the organisational challenges of making data available are frequently underestimated.”

-RISE therefore works with, among others, the City as a Platform project, the aim of which is to enable municipalities, through a structured framework, to share data within a city and move data-driven services between cities.
+RISE therefore works with, among others, the Smart City Lab project, the aim of which is to enable municipalities, through a structured framework, to share data within a city and move data-driven services between cities.

 – “This may sound simple, but there are still several obstacles,” says Popp Larsen.
 “What we work with in the team and in our projects is how an organisation can build up its ability to make data available.”